 A key message that emerges is that the exposure to and hence the impact of the US tariffs was very skewed across locations.
 Grids that saw zero direct export exposure to the US tariffs accounted for more than half (close to 70%) of China's population.
-At the other end of the spectrum, the cumulative US tariff shock over Q4/2017-Q42019 at the 97.5th populationweighted percentile bin was 9.1 percentage points; for this tail 2.5\% population bin, we infer that GDP per capita was 2.52% lower and manufacturing employment was 1.62% lower relative to unaffected grids.
+At the other end of the spectrum, the cumulative US tariff shock over Q4/2017-Q42019 at the 97.5th populationweighted percentile bin was 9.1 percentage points; for this tail 2.5% population bin, we infer that GDP per capita was 2.52% lower and manufacturing employment was 1.62% lower relative to unaffected grids.
 These grids that experienced the largest US tariff shocks were located in close to two-thirds of China's prefectures and were thus spread across China.
-Due to the difference-in-difference nature of our regression models, these estimates should be interpreted as speaking to partial equilibrium effects which net out any overall impact the tariff war may have had that was common across all grid cells.
+We moreover find that this impact was particularly concentrated in grids with a high commuting intensity, suggesting that the negative demand shock prompted a reallocation of labor in line with the spatial general framework of Monte et al. (2018).
+Due to the difference-in-difference nature of our regression models, our estimates should be interpreted as speaking to partial equilibrium effects which net out any overall impact the tariff war may have had that was common across all grid cells.
 In particular, even grids with no direct tariff exposure could have been impacted if there were spillovers through economic interactions with firms located in the rest of China.
 We nevertheless show that such general equilibrium effects - to the extent that these are captured by weighted-averages of nonlocal tariff shocks, as in the framework of Adão et al. (2020) - likely reinforced the negative direct impact of the tariffs.
 In this sense, we view our quantitative estimates as constituting lower bounds to the full adverse impact of the US tariffs on China's economy.
+Last but not least, we uncover similar results - both directionally and in the size of the estimated effects - in a parallel analysis conducted at the prefecture level.
+Although we lose some statistical precision here relative to the preceding analysis, these findings confirm that the grid-level impact of the US tariffs were meaningful and consequential when aggregated up to these key administrative units.

 This paper contributes to a growing body of research into the effects of the US-China tariff war on economic activity (see Fajgelbaum and Khandelwal, 2021, for a recent survey).
-The bulk of the work to date has focused on the implications of the US tariff increases and China's retaliatory tariffs on a comprehensive set of outcomes in the US, including: pass-through to domestic prices (Amiti et al., 2019; Fajgelbaum et al., 2020; Flaaen et al., 2020; Cavallo et al., 2021), consumption (Waugh, 2019), employment (Flaaen and Pierce, 2019; Goswami, 2020), investment (Amiti et al., 2020), supply chains (Handley et al., 2020), and political economy (Blanchard et al., 2019; Fetzer and Schwarz, 2019).
+The bulk of the work to date has focused on the implications of the US tariff increases and China's retaliatory tariffs on a comprehensive set of outcomes in the US, including: pass-through to domestic prices (Amiti et al., 2019; Fajgelbaum et al., 2020; Flaaen et al., 2020; Cavallo et al., 2021), consumption (Waugh, 2019), employment (Flaaen and Pierce, 2019; Benguria and Saffie, 2020; Goswami, 2020), investment (Amiti et al., 2020), supply chains (Handley et al., 2020), and political economy (Blanchard et al., 2019; Fetzer and Schwarz, 2021).